Connecting Chapleau

 On May 23, 2023, Hydro One was appointed the interim licensee for Chapleau PUC and later filed an application with the Ontario Energy Board (OEB) to acquire the utility.
 The request was approved on April 18, 2024.

-This is a portion of the Regulatory Charges line item on the bill.
-This charge is designed to reduce costs for eligible customers located in rural or remote areas where the costs of distributing electricity is higher.
-This charge is paid by all electricity consumers in the province and is approved by the OEB.
-The new charge is 0.15 cents per kWh (from 0.14 cents per kWh), effective January 1, 2025.
+This is a portion of the Regulatory charges line item on the bill.
+This OEB-approved charge is designed to reduce costs for eligible customers located in rural or remote areas where the costs of distributing electricity is higher.
+This charge is paid by all electricity consumers in the province to fund Rural or Remote Rate Protection that residential (year-round) with a low density receive.
+The new charge is 0.06 cents per kWh (from 0.15 cents per kWh), effective January 1, 2026.

 Delivery charges are made up of the following items:

 • Distribution rates are designed to recover our costs for the poles, wires, meters, stations that are used to deliver electricity to your home or business, as well as the costs related to meter reading, billing, and customer service.
+Distribution rates include a fixed monthly service charge that doesn’t change no matter how much electricity you use.
 Distribution rates include:

 • a monthly service charge that does not change no matter how much electricity you use, and

-• a distribution volumetric rate that varies based on how much electricity you use (this doesn’t apply to residential customers).
+• a distribution volume charge that varies based on how much electricity you use (this charge only applies to non-residential customers).

 • A smart meter entity charge of $0.42 per month that we collect on behalf of the IESO.
 This charge is effective until December 31, 2027 and only applies to residential and general service energy-billed customers.